-The Manchester Local Care Organisation (MLCO) is a MFT is also one of the major academic research partnership between the City Council, Commissioners centres and education providers in England.
-Research and providers, including MFT.
-It is responsible for and innovation is at the heart of everything we do.
-It the delivery of out-of-hospital care and improved enables us to ensure that our patients have access to community-based health services aimed at preventing the latest high-quality care and clinical trials, to attract illness and caring for people closer to home.
-It is the best staff and in turn to deliver the best outcomes hosted by MFT and our community healthcare staff for patients.
-It also enables us to attract investment are deployed to MLCO. and develop relationships with industry to our mutual benefit.
+MFT is also one of the major academic research centres and education providers in England.
+Research and innovation is at the heart of everything we do.
+It enables us to ensure that our patients have access to the latest high-quality care and clinical trials, to attract the best staff and in turn to deliver the best outcomes for patients.
+It also enables us to attract investment and develop relationships with industry to our mutual benefit.